Physical Activity and the Cancer Patient

 We don’t know the best level of exercise for someone with cancer.
 The goal is to have your exercise program help you keep up your muscle strength and keep you able to do the things you want and need to do.
-The more you exercise, the better you will be able to exercise and function.
+The more you exercise, the better you’ll be able to exercise and function.
 But even if planned exercise stops, it’s good to keep being active by doing your normal activities as much as you can.

 Keep exercise easy and fun

 The key is to keep your exercise program simple and fun.
 Exercise and relaxation techniques are great ways to relieve stress.
-Reducing your stress is an important part of getting well and staying well.
+Reducing stress is an important part of getting well and staying well.

 Tips to help you stick to your exercise program

 - Do something different to keep it fresh.
 Try yoga, dancing, or tai chi.

 - Ask for support from others, or get friends, family, and co-workers to exercise with you.